 The Olympia Arts Commission is an advisory board, appointed by the Olympia City Council.
 Members serve three-year terms.

 Meetings are open to the public.
-Second Thursday of January, March, May, July, September, and November, 6pm, Olympia City Hall, Executive Conference Room, 601 4th Ave E. Meeting minutes and agendas can be found HERE.
+Second Thursday of every month, 6pm, Olympia City Hall, Executive Conference Room, 601 4th Ave E. Meeting minutes and agendas can be found HERE.

 Art in Public Places